ANaula/Bunny-Farm/README.md

 As mentioned earlier, the program records all of this in a text file.
 In the repository, the text file "Bunny_Farm_Example.txt" is an example of what this program outputs.

+## To Build

+A CMakeLists.txt file is provided in the repo for construction using CMake.